 The students in the higher grades that visit the University have more of an admission process involved, and include schools throughout New England.
 Student leaders from Castleton lead the tours and faculty and staff speak to the children about the experiences of attending college.

-Every week, roughly 130 Castleton students volunteer to mentor 4th, 5th, and 6th graders at the Castleton Elementary School.
+Every week, Castleton University students volunteer to mentor 3rd, 4th, and 5th graders at the Castleton Elementary School.
 This is an all-volunteer program and the majority of participating college students are student-athletes.
 Our college mentors visit the Castleton Elementary School at least once a week on a pre-determined schedule to spend quality time, one-on-one, playing, talking, working and sharing friendship and meals with their young mentees.